Publications

 Impact and evaluation

-• Make a Change's impact report for 2022/23, shows the project’s growth and the positive impact on survivor’s confidence and safety.
+Make a Change's recent impact reports, showing the project’s growth and the positive impact on survivor’s confidence and safety.

 Policy and research

-• Our policy position paper sets out some of the policy issues the sector is currently facing, how the Make a Change model provides solutions and fills gaps in provision, and our key recommendations.
+Our briefing paper, Make a Change: A community-based solution to gaps in domestic abuse provision, sets out some of the policy issues the sector is currently facing and how the Make a Change model provides solutions and fills gaps in provision.

 Other support options